igzhu/MMORPG_fansite_django/README.md

 The site for MMORPG fans, but not only.
 Can be applied and used by similar communities.
-Contemporary set of web elements (dark/light themes, "hamburger", user logged badge, modal windows), also with great functionality like auth/reg with e-mail confirmatin, messages, replies on it, e-mail notification about actions and events, newsletters by time interval or by once.
+Contemporary set of web elements (dark/light themes, "hamburger", user logged badge, modal windows), also with great functionality like auth/registration with e-mail confirmation, messages, replies on it, e-mail notification about actions and events, newsletters by time interval or by once.